 You're searching for a "LinearB alternative," which means something isn't working.
-Maybe it's the pricing, the complexity, or features you're paying for but not using.
+Maybe it's the data accuracy issues that erode trust with your team.
+Maybe it's the $30+/dev/month price tag for features you're not using.
+Or maybe the dashboard overload is creating more noise than signal.
 This guide won't pretend CodePulse is universally better.
 Instead, we'll help you figure out which tool makes the right trade-offs for your situation.

 "The 'best' engineering analytics tool is the one that makes the right trade-offs for YOUR situation.
 Tool shopping is often a symptom of not knowing what you actually need."